What is Confirmation Bias?

 As mentioned above, confirmation bias can be expressed individually or in a group context.
 Both can be problematic and deserve careful attention.

-At a group level, confirmation bias can produce and sustain the aforementioned “groupthink” phenomenon.
-In a culture of groupthink, confirmation bias can hinder group decision making by contributing to the assumption that harmony and group coherence are the values most crucial to success.
+At a group level, it can produce and sustain the aforementioned “groupthink” phenomenon.
+In a culture of groupthink, the bias can hinder group decision making by contributing to the assumption that harmony and group coherence are the values most crucial to success.
 This reduces the likelihood of disagreement within the group and the sometimes essential reassessments it can spark.

 As such, the first step to avoiding confirmation bias is being aware that it is a problem.
 By understanding its effect and how it works, we are more likely to identify it in our decision making.
 Psychology professor and author Robert Cialdini suggests two approaches to recognizing when these biases are influencing our decision making: